nodejs/node/doc/api/assert.md

 > Stability: 2 - Stable

-The `assert` module provides a simple set of assertion tests that can be used to test invariants.
+The `assert` module provides a set of assertion functions for verifying invariants.
 The module provides a recommended [`strict` mode][] and a more lenient `legacy` mode.

 For more information about the used equality comparisons see